olumpeter/epic-notes-app/Modern-Full-Stack-Web-Development.md

 -   [📜 Prisma CRUD docs](https://www.prisma.io/docs/concepts/components/prisma-client/crud#read)

+#### Conclusion

+👨‍💼 Great, we've optimized things nicely for our queries!

+Notice that the types of the user are inferred from the `select` statement.
+Combine this with the fact that our loader data is inferred from what we return in the loader and that means you get type safety from the database all the way to the UI.
+This is _incredibly_ powerful.
+Try to remove a field and you'll immediately get red squiggles!
+Amazing.
+Let's keep going with our migration!

 ### 3.6.3 Nested Select

 👨‍💼 On our `/users/:username/notes page`, we're currently doing two queries to our in-memory database: